clinicjs/node-clinic/CONTRIBUTING.md

 A perfect bug report would have the following:

 1. Summary of the issue you are experiencing.
-2. Details on what versions of node and clinic you have (`node -v` and `clinic -v`).
+2. Details on what versions of node and Clinic.js you have (`node -v` and `clinic -v`).
 3. A simple repeatable test case for us to run.
 Please try to run through it 2-3 times to ensure it is completely repeatable.

 We would like to avoid issues that require a follow up questions to identify the bug.
 These follow ups are difficult to do unless we have a repeatable test case.

-In addition, it is helpful if you upload your clinic data to help us diagnose your issues.
+In addition, it is helpful if you upload your Clinic.js data to help us diagnose your issues.
 Use the `clinic upload` tool to do this:

 ```